waltervanheuven/ai-workshop-prg-2025-04/README.md

 # AI in academic research

-Workshop about using Large Language Models for research.
+Workshop about using Large Language Models (LLMs) for research.

 **Time**: 1-4 pm.